atsign-foundation/at_tools/at_ve_doctor/README.md

 running at_ve_doctor.dart will run through the secondaries and report out the status of each of them.

-The result as you start up the Virtual Environment should look like:-
+The result as you start up the Virtual Environment should look like this after giving the VE a minute or two to start everything up:-

 ````
 @alice🛠 status: AtSignStatus.teapot